commercelayer/static-commerce/README.md

 # Static Commerce

 Commerce Layer is an API-first platform that lets you transform any plain HTML page into an enterprise-grade e-commerce website, with almost **no coding required**.
-All you need is to tag HTML pages following some conventions (i.e. class names and SKU codes) and embed Commerce Layer's [official JS library](https://github.com/commercelayer/commercelayer-js).
+All you need is to tag HTML pages following some conventions (i.e. class names and SKU codes) and embed Commerce Layer's [official JS library](https://github.com/commercelayer/commercelayer-js-dropin).
 Prices, availability messages, and shopping bag functionalities are automatically mixed into your own content and styling, whatever the CMS, SSG and tools you use to build your site pages.

 ## 1. Get Your API Credentials

 Create a [free developer account](https://core.commercelayer.io/users/sign_up) on Commerce Layer and &mdash; when prompted &mdash; seed it with test data.
-Navigate to _Settings_ → _Applications_ and take note of the API credentials for your _channel_ application (Client ID, Base endpoint, Allowed scopes).
-Make sure that **public access is enabled**.
-The Client secret is not required, as we are building a client side application that would make the secret key visible ([learn more](https://commercelayer.io/api/reference/roles-and-permissions/)).
+Navigate to _Settings_ → _Applications_ and take note of the API credentials for your _sales channel_ application (client ID, base endpoint, allowed scopes).

 ![Credentials](docs/sales_channel.png?raw=true 'Credentials')